DE | FR | IT

 The implementation of this idea, however, still took some time.
 Because Rapunzel wanted to use only Tonka beans from controlled organic cultivation - even if only small amounts were available.
 With its Almond Tonka Cream Rapunzel brought a totally new flavor to the food stores.

-And the family of Tonka products is growing: today Rapunzel offers a variety with this exotic spice: whether pure as powder, in chocolate, as almond tonka cream or as sugar.
+And the family of Tonka products is growing: today Rapunzel offers a variety with this exotic spice: whether pure as powder, in chocolate, as almond tonka cream or as pudding.
 And we have more ideas - let us surprise you.

 Tonka bean, ground